 How much does an online master's in health informatics degree cost?

-A master’s in health informatics usually costs between $20,000 and $30,000, and there may be additional technology fees for online students.
+A master’s in health informatics usually costs at least $20,000 to $30,000 in total tuition, and there may be additional technology fees for online students.
 Books and other university services could mean extra costs as well.
 Whether the student lives in the same state as the university could also affect the cost of the program, though this may not be the case for online students.

 How long does it take to earn an online master's in health informatics degree?